Farmark

 Best fit: people who enjoy configuring displays and do not mind maintaining the setup.

-Farmark can be the family calendar your household actually uses.
+Farmark fits the family that reads a "best digital calendar" list, likes the idea of a kitchen calendar screen, but does not want to spend hundreds of dollars before proving the habit works.
 You may still connect Google Calendar, Apple Calendar, school feeds, or sports calendars because those services already receive outside invitations and schedules.
-Farmark pulls the family view together on the phones you carry and the home screen everyone sees.
+Smart Setup and Photo Schedule Import help turn those scattered sources into one family view on the phones you carry and the home screen everyone sees.

-Farmark is probably not the right answer if all you want is a free personal calendar.
-It is a better fit when your family wants one private calendar hub that works on phones and also becomes a visible home display without buying a dedicated calendar device.
+Farmark is probably not the right answer if all you want is a free personal calendar or a boxed device that arrives with its own screen.
+It is a better fit when your family wants one private digital family planner that works on phones and also becomes a visible home calendar display without buying a dedicated calendar device.
+It starts with a 14-day free trial, then costs $2.99/month.

 If everyone only needs a basic personal calendar: start with Google Calendar or Apple Calendar.